Good for Elder, Disabled People or Pregnant Women

 This classic design is made of sturdy PVC to keep up with whatever you put it through.
 The design includes a deluxe waterproof open-front soft seat, no sharp edges, and a non-slip surface.
 Plus, you have a choice of many different colors for the mesh backrest to really customize your look.

-The IPU SC717N Deluxe PVC rolling shower chair has overall dimension is 38″ height x 21″ width x 25.25″ depth (includes push bar).
-And it has capacity to hold up to 300 lbs.
+The IPU SC717N Deluxe PVC rolling shower chair has an overall dimension is 38″ height x 21″ width x 25.25″ depth (includes push bar).
+And it can hold up to 300 lbs.